Blumenthal Performing Arts

 Cruz was cautious, at first, worried that working with a big institution could interfere with what he was trying to build: a community-based organization that would empower local artists, especially those from the Latinx community.

-But over time, he’s seen that it’s a relationship that he can trust and that works.
 Through it, Cruz has found he could maintain the integrity of his artistic vision, develop it, and work toward opportunities that go beyond Charlotte.

 The group has now become a leading example of innovation in the circus arts taking place in the United States.
 This summer, Cruz attended Montreal Completement Cirque, a huge international festival drawing top circus artists from North America as well as Europe and Africa, to pitch La Bestia as a touring property for the 2023-24 season.